A typical day at Sandeepany Sadhanalaya:

-Sandeepany Sadhanalaya, as its name states, is the abode of Sadhana.
-Apart from classes, students are expected to study and reflect on the teachings learned and spend time in contemplation.
-It is a sacred place where one turns inward to understand the Self.
+Sandeepany Sadhanalaya, as its name states, is an abode of sadhana.
+Apart from classes, students are expected to study, reflect and contemplate on the teachings.
+The sublime atmosphere of the ashram effortlessly makes the seeker turn inward to understand the Self.

-During the stay of two years the student is expected to follow instructions of the Acharyas and a strict disciplined way of Brahmacharya life.
+Students are expected to follow the Acharya’s instructions and adhere to the strict discipline of a Brahmacharya way of life.
 Attending all classes is mandatory with no exceptions.

-In an throughout the schedule, students are also assigned Narayana seva, which ranges from offering assistance in Jagadeeshwara Temple, serving in Annakshetra, maintaining Saraswati Nialaya and taking care of their Acharya’s needs.
-The aim of Seva is to foster a spirit of togetherness among all the co-students and to gain chitta shuddhi or purity of mind.
+As a part of the daily schedule, students are delegated different types of Narayana seva – assist in the Jagadeeshwara Temple, serve in the Annakshetra, maintain Saraswati Nilaya and assist the Acharya.
+The aim of seva is to foster a spirit of togetherness and gain purity of mind.

-Pyjama or salwar are allowed during seva, yoga class and in student rooms.
+Pyjamas for men and salwar-kameez for women are permitted during seva, yoga class and in the student rooms.

 The Ashram follows a pure satvika vegetarian diet (no onion/garlic).

 Snacks, Tea/Milk 5.30 pm